-A Clown Car is a vehicle that (in addition to being the transport of choice for a clown) holds (or seems to hold) far more occupants than it should, leading observers to believe that it's Bigger on the Inside
+A Clown Car is a vehicle that (in addition to being the transport of choice for a clown) holds (or seems to hold) far more occupants than it physically can, leading observers to believe that it's Bigger on the Inside.

 First used in the Cole Brothers Circus in the 1950's in a circus clown routine.
 When performed in Real Life, the effect is accomplished by stripping a vehicle of its seats and packing the performers inside.

 - In the (still animated) beginning of Enchanted, Giselle gets out of her coach in her wedding dress, and Nathaniel is run over by all the animals that were apparently in the coach with her (even though her dress is so big, it's hard to tell how she fit herself).

-- In the Roscoe "Fatty" Arbuckle / Buster Keaton two-reeler Moonshine, forty-five revenooers get out of a model-T (at 0:59 here).
+- In the Roscoe Fatty Arbuckle / Buster Keaton two-reeler Moonshine, forty-five revenuers get out of a model-T.

 - Naturally used in the B-movie Killer Klowns from Outer Space.
-Near the end the evil klowns relocate to a closed amusement park (where their UFO circus tent is), arriving in a little clown car.
-The security guard bemusingly watches about 10 klowns emerge from the vehicle, and the klowns then shower him with acid pies.
+Near the end the Klowns arrive at a closed amusement park (where their UFO circus tent is), arriving in a little clown car.
+The security guard bemusingly watches about 5 Klowns emerge from the vehicle, and the klowns then shower him with acid pies.
 Even the pies fit this trope because the Klowns were carrying an unlimited supply of pies with them while in the car.

 - The Goodies episode about the Rolf Harris plague has a take-off of the Pied Piper of Hamilton, which includes the Rolf Harris "attacking the babies in their cradles".
 Later when the Goodies draw them out of the city by playing "Waltzing Matilda" on didgeridoos, an endless stream of Rolfs are seen clambering out of the one baby carriage.